 Committee and preparation of the observing schedule by the Director.

 Brief explanatory notes are provided to proposers, especially for

 rejected proposals.
 Note also that only 75% of the science time can be

-scheduled by NOTSA; the rest is Spanish time (20%), or IAC-Nordic time
+scheduled by NOTSA; the rest is Spanish time (20%), or time allocated

 (5%).
 Awards of observing time do not imply any financial support from